 Preparation for certification must include at least sixty semester hours of general education.
 The distribution of the courses will cover the humanities, social sciences, and the natural sciences and conform to the college's Core Curriculum.
-Students seeking certification in secondary education will major in one of the following content areas: Biology, Chemistry, English, French, General Science, History, Political Science, Economics, Mathematics, Physics, or Spanish.
-At King's, students pursuing a certificate in Citizenship Education will major in history, political science, or economics and complete additionally prescribed courses for a social studies core.
+Students seeking certification in secondary education will major in one of the following content areas: Biology, Chemistry, English, General Science, History, Political Science, Economics, Mathematics, or Physics.
+Foreign Language certification (PK-12) is offered in Spanish and French.
+At King's, students pursuing a certificate in Citizenship Education or Social Studies will major in history, political science, or economics and complete additionally prescribed courses for a social studies core.